UDIK: Controversial memorials

 Draža Mihailović, Alojzije Stepinac and Josip Broz Tito.

+Memorials to foreigners in Bosnia and Herzegovina

+In 2026, UDIK published a study on monuments dedicated to foreign citizens in Bosnia and Herzegovina.
+The research included memorials dedicated to murdered journalists, humanitarians, diplomats, and soldiers killed during the war in Bosnia.

 Advocacy

-Since 2013, UDIK has organized a large number of commemorations for the victims of past war in the former Yugoslavia (1991-2001).
-UDIK calls this commemorations the Living monument.
-The ceremonies were organized in Bosnia and Herzegovina (Sarajevo, Tuzla, Brčko, Zenica, Višegrad, Foča), Croatia (Zagreb, Vukovar) and Serbia (Belgrade, Prijepolje).
+Since 2013, UDIK organized many commemorations for the victims of the past war in the former Yugoslavia (1991-2001).
+UDIK calls these commemorations the Living monument.
+The ceremonies were organized in Bosnia and Herzegovina (Sarajevo, Tuzla, Brčko, Zenica, Višegrad, Foča), Croatia (Zagreb, Vukovar), and Serbia (Belgrade, Prijepolje).
 Thanks to this initiative, for the first time, many commemorations were organized.
-These commemorations were related to crimes against civilian victims of Bosniaks, Serbs and Croats.
+These commemorations were related to crimes against civilian victims of Bosniaks, Serbs, and Croats.